About the Emergency Management Team

-Emergency Response Plan - A generic plan outlining the actions to be taken to respond as quickly and efficiently as possible, to a variety of different scenarios that may affect the Island.
+Emergency Response and Recovery Plan - A generic plan outlining the actions to be taken to respond as quickly and efficiently as possible, to a variety of different scenarios that may affect the Island.

 Rest Centre Plan - This plan is intended as a guide to the arrangements that are necessary for the establishment, activation and management of a Rest Centre to provide temporary accommodation in an emergency.

 Fuel Supply Emergency Business Continuity Plan - In the event of a wide-scale fuel shortage, a means of keeping key services operational as far as possible during any disruption.

 Marine Pollution Plan - Actions to be taken in the event of pollution to the Island’s coastline by oil, chemicals or other pollution sources which includes clean-up guidance.